CANTUS-Project/api/source/resource_types.rst

 Complex Resource Types
 ----------------------

-The following resource types (CantusID, Chant, Indexer, Source) hold many data fields, some of which cross-reference a simple resource described in the previous section, or another complex resource.
+The following resource types (Chant and Source) hold many data fields, some of which cross-reference a simple resource described in the previous section, or another complex resource.

-.. _`cantusid resource type`:

-CantusID
-^^^^^^^^

-.. http:get:: /(view.cantusid)/(string:id)/

-    A "Cantus ID" resource is an abstraction across multiple actual chants.
-These are available at the URLs indicated by ``["view"]["cantusid"]`` and ``["browse"]["cantusid"]``.

-    Note that the "incipit" and "full_text" fields are not necessarily the same across all chants with the same Cantus ID and therefore may not be correct for a particular chant.

-    :resjson string id: the Cantus ID of this resourse
-    :resjson string genre: ``"name"`` field of the corresponding "Genre" resource
-    :resjson string incipit: the chant's incipit with standardized spelling
-    :resjson string full_text: full text with standardized spelling
-    :resjson string drupal_path: Optional URL to this resource on the Cantus Drupal instance.

 .. _`chant resource type`: